harshp30/YOLOandSSDImageVideoClassifier/README.md

     *Snapshot*

-    Below is a snapshot demonstration of the YOLO Image Classifier, in this case a photo of cars:
+    Below is a snapshot demonstration of the YOLO Image Classifier, in this case, a photo of cars:

     ![YOLO Cars](images/YOLOCarImage.png)

 2. YOLO Video Classification Implementation  -- [YOLOVideo.py](https://github.com/harshp30/YOLOandSSDImageVideoClassifier/blob/main/src/YOLOVideo.py)

     Very similar to the YOLO Image implementation.
-There are just some syntax changes to help incorporate video .mp4 files rather then .jpg image files
+There are just some syntax changes to help incorporate video .mp4 files rather than .jpg image files

     The model itself works the same and each frame of the video is treated like an individual images